 - According to guidelines from the NHLBI/National Asthma Education and Prevention Program, pharmacologic therapy is based on a stepwise approach in which medications are increased until asthma is controlled and then decreased when possible to minimize side effects of treatments.
-The level of asthma control is based on (NHLBI 2007): - Reported symptoms over the past 2 to 4 weeks - ∘ Current level of lung function (FEV1 and FEV1/forced vital capacity [FVC] values) - o Number of exacerbations requiring oral corticosteroids per year.

-- The NHLBI guidelines state that omalizumab is used as adjunctive therapy in patients 12 years and older who have allergies and severe persistent asthma that is not adequately controlled with the combination of high-dose ICS and LABA therapy (NHLBI 2007). - In 2019, the Global Initiative for Asthma (GINA) published updated guidelines for asthma management and prevention.
-In April 2019, GINA updated a guideline on diagnosis and management of difficult-to-treat and severe asthma.
-Criteria for establishing a diagnosis of severe asthma was included, which requires multiple interventions before a diagnosis can be made.
-For patients with a diagnosis of severe asthma, uncontrolled on Step 4 treatment (eg, 2 or more controllers or taking maintenance oral corticosteroids), phenotyping for Type 2 inflammation into categories such as severe allergic, aspirin-exacerbated, allergic bronchopulmonary aspergillosis, chronic rhinosinusitis and nasal polyposis, atopic dermatitis, or eosinophilic asthma is recommended.
-Treatment with a biologic agent should be considered in patients who are uncontrolled despite a high-dose ICS/LABA or need maintenance oral corticosteroids.
-Anti-IgE treatment with omalizumab is recommended for patients ≥ 6 years of age with severe allergic asthma.
-Similarly, add-on anti-IL-5 therapy (ie, benralizumab, mepolizumab) is recommended for patients ≥ 12 years of age or reslizumab for patients ≥ 18 years of age with severe eosinophilic/Type 2 asthma or patients taking oral corticosteroids.
-Prior to initiation of these agents, several factors are recommended to consider including cost, insurance eligibility criteria, evaluation of predictors of response, delivery route, dosing frequency and patient preference.
-(GINA 2019a, GINA 2019b).
+The level of asthma control is based on (NHLBI 2007): - o Reported symptoms over the past 2 to 4 weeks - Current level of lung function (FEV1 and FEV1/forced vital capacity [FVC] values) - o Number of exacerbations requiring oral corticosteroids per year. - The NHLBI guidelines state that omalizumab is used as adjunctive therapy in patients ≥ 12 years of age who have allergies and severe persistent asthma that is not adequately controlled with the combination of high-dose ICS and LABA therapy (NHLBI 2007). - O A 2020 focused update of the 2007 NHLBI guidelines provided updated recommendations on limited topics for the clinical management of adolescents and adults with asthma, including intermittent ICSs, add-on therapy with long-acting muscarinic antagonists, fractional exhaled nitric oxide, indoor allergen mitigation and immunotherapy.
+Addition of the asthma biologics (eg, anti-IgE, anti-IL5, anti-IL5R, or anti-IL4/IL13) to therapy could be considered in steps 5 and 6 in the stepwise approach for management of asthma.
+However, the systematic reviews that informed the update did not include studies examining the role of asthma biologics, and therefore, the report did not contain specific recommendations for use of biologics in asthma. - In 2021, the Global Initiative for Asthma (GINA) published updated guidelines for asthma management and prevention.
+In April 2021, GINA updated a guideline on diagnosis and management of difficult-to-treat and severe asthma.
+Criteria for establishing a diagnosis of severe asthma were included, which requires multiple interventions before a diagnosis can be made.
+For patients with a diagnosis of severe asthma, uncontrolled on Step 4 treatment (eg, medium dose ICS/formoterol with as needed low dose ICS/formoterol as the reliever therapy), phenotyping for Type 2 inflammation into categories such as severe allergic, aspirin-exacerbated, allergic bronchopulmonary aspergillosis, chronic rhinosinusitis, nasal polyposis, atopic dermatitis, or eosinophilic asthma is recommended.
+Treatment with a biologic agent should be considered in patients who are uncontrolled despite a high-dose ICS/LABA, and who have allergic or eosinophilic biomarkers or need maintenance oral corticosteroids.
+Anti-IgE treatment with omalizumab is recommended